 2010 was an incredible year with music in movie Last Song, award winning documentary “Talhotblond”, “Spy Wars”, “Cold Case Files”, “Cartoon Network”, “Top Gear” and a “Ralph Lauren” documentary to name a few.
 In parallel with doing tracks for libraries Niklas also got involved doing music in two short film projects “Biljardkungen”, and “Love Like Hers”.
 2010 was also the start of the Full Access Catalogue feat all songs by Niklas available online for film makers, editors and music supervisors.
 After an increasing amount of requests he also decided to publish selected songs on iTunes albums Wings and Good To Be Here.

 2011-2012 was a lot about doing custom music to short films and developing the music catalogue further.
 Great placements were made in several documentaries such as Lindsey Vonn : In The Moment, The Shadow of the Condor, People in Motion and shorter sports docu portraits and also a long row of tv/cinema ads & promos.
 Via other publishers a great number of his songs were used in both tv and film.
-Album Above the Clouds was released in 2011 and the albums Stirred Up, Fly Away the following year and also film music compilation Dis Order (not longer available in stores) from music he’s made to short films.
+Album Above the Clouds was released in 2011 and the album Stirred Up the following year and also film music compilation Dis Order (no longer available in stores) from music he’s made to short films.
 Furthermore there was an increase in supporting non-profit/human aid/for good organizations with music such as Red Cross (Finland), Plan (Vietnam), Global Glimpse (US), the Rumi Foundation and Clinton Foundation (UK/US).

 Continuing on the journey mostly within the acoustic, alternative and ambient genres two new instrumental albums RED and The Talks were released in 2013, a year that also been a lot about music in documentaries and bespoke work in various projects.